 We anticipate that we will continue to fund our investment activities through a combination of debt and additional equity capital.
 Due to Fidus Mezzanine Capital, L.P.'s status as a licensed SBIC, it has the ability to issue debentures guaranteed by the SBA at favorable interest rates.
 Under the Small Business Investment Act and the SBA rules applicable to SBICs, an SBIC can have outstanding at any time debentures guaranteed by the SBA in an amount up to twice its regulatory capital, which generally is the amount raised from private investors.
-The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC as of December 31, 2010, was \$150.0 million.
+The maximum statutory limit on the dollar amount of outstanding debentures guaranteed by the SBA issued by a single SBIC as of March 31, 2011, was \$150.0 million.
 Debentures guaranteed by the SBA have fixed interest rates that approximate prevailing 10-year Treasury Note rates plus a spread and have a maturity of ten years with interest payable semi-annually.
 The principal amount of the debentures is not required to be paid before maturity but may be pre-paid at any time.
-As of December 31, 2010, Fidus Mezzanine Capital, L.P. had \$93.5 million of outstanding indebtedness guaranteed by the SBA, which had a weighted average interest rate of 4.6%.
+As of March 31, 2011, Fidus Mezzanine Capital, L.P. had \$93.5 million of outstanding SBA debentures, which had a weighted average interest rate of 5.4%.
 Based on its \$75.9 million of regulatory capital, Fidus Mezzanine Capital, L.P. has the current capacity to issue up to an additional \$56.5 million of debentures guaranteed by the SBA.